SirPotatoIV/team-summary-builder/README.md

 GIF demonstrating the Node CLI in action.
 Checkout the output file for the actual output html.
 ![animation of the node command line input being used](./images/team-summary-builder-in-action.gif)

+Image of what the output HTML looks like opened in a chrome browers.
 ![image of what output HTML looks like opened in a chrome browser](./images/html-image.png)

 ## Testing